CoherentLogic/JSMumps/README.md

 ## JSMumps

-*JSMumps* is a Node.js module that allows the [NodeM](https://github.com/dlwicksell/nodem) GT.M Binding to be used asynchronously, as well as providing an easy means of storing Javascript objects in a MUMPS database and retrieving them into your Javascript code.
+*JSMumps* is a Node.js module that allows the [NodeM](https://github.com/dlwicksell/nodem) GT.M binding to be used asynchronously, as well as providing an easy means of storing ECMAScript objects in a MUMPS database and retrieving them into your ECMAScript code.

 JSMumps' object storage and retrieval mechanisms implement the JSON-M specification to provide lossless data fidelity when dealing with MUMPS nodes containing both data and child nodes.